MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 In this tutorial, you learned how to use deployment pipelines along with Git integration to manage the lifecycle of an app, report, or other content in a workspace.
 In particular, you learned how to:

-* Setup workspaces and add content for managing their lifecycle in Fabric.
+* Set up your workspaces and add content for managing their lifecycle in Fabric.
 * Apply Git best practices to work alone and collaborate with teammates on changes.
 * Combine Git and deployment pipelines for an efficient end to end release process.